 We Would Do Anything for Our Children

-Lareine Kenmogne is an activist with ATD Fourth World in the UK.
+Lareine Mouoguia is an activist with ATD Fourth World in the UK.
 Last year she spoke on behalf of ATD at Royal Holloway, University of London.
 During Covid, families in poverty find themselves in an impossible situation with no good options.
-Systems set up to support families, Ms. Kenmogne explains, are often not helpful.
+Systems set up to support families, Ms. Mouoguia explains, are often not helpful.
 At times, they make things even worse.

 Life is more expensive under Covid

 As a mother, you want to be a good mum, but when you’re in poverty, society is not providing you with what you need.
 Because of the pandemic, many children are not getting free school meals anymore.
 Because the children are stuck at home, we have to spend much more money on food.
 [And] we have spent so much more on heating because with the kids home all the time, you can never put the heat down.

 Some meals are offered by charities put in place to assist families—but only if you would first answer questions that are so invasive and degrading and humiliating that you want to run away.